Triathlon Philippines Asian Cup now, more triathlon events soon.

 IronGirl spices up IRONMAN 70.3 in Cebu Triathlon Philippines

 MANILA, Philippines — Women’s power takes center stage ahead of the second Regent Aguila IRONMAN 70.3 powered by Philam Vitality.
 A record number of participants all primed up for the Herbalife Nutrition IronGirl Friday at Shangri-La Mactan in Cebu.

 The fun run for girls’ 12 years old-and-above, set over 5kms, will cap a series of activities lined up in the first of the three-day event culminating in IRONMAN 70.3 features the biggest gathering of foreign pros in years.

 The 1,400 slots in IronGirl were sold out in just three hours when it opened last June 12, underscoring the tremendous appeal of one of the side events of the premier endurance race sponsored by Herbalife Nutrition for the youngsters and adults alike.

 All finishers will receive a specially crafted IronGirl medal and shirt.

-The race is August 25, 2019.
-The route has not been finalized, but organizers say the swim will likely be in West Bay and athletes will continue on a bike through cherry orchards.
+The race was on August 25, 2019.
+The route has not been finalized, but organizers say the swim will likely be in West Bay, and athletes will continue on a bike through cherry orchards.
 The triathlon will finish the 13.1 miles run through downtown Traverse City.